Michael A Rizzotti

 Jn.
 8:58: (Jesus) Before Abraham was, I am 24

-Therefore, Jesus shares the exclusivity of God’s sacred identity.
+Therefore, Jesus shares the exclusivity of God’s sacred identity/presence.
 As a human being he becomes a visible and identifiable image of God.
 As such, he transcends the first and second commandments given by Yahweh.
 And, by performing miracles on the Sabbath, he transgresses yet another commandment.
 As a result, Jesus becomes a law onto himself.
 He breaks the boundaries of the sacred’s exclusivity.25

 Jn.
 17:19 And for their sake I consecrate myself, that they also may be consecrated in truth.

 As we have mentioned earlier, the profane is closely related to the sacred.
 The very existence of the sacred thrives on it.

 The Latin word profane literally means pro, outside, and fanum, temple.
 The sacred and the profane are separated into two distinct arenas.
 Foremost, the sacred protects its own exclusive area of control from which the profane is excluded.
 This exclusion is the essential characteristic of the profane.
 Hence the profane is described as the other reality.
 It is a vague and common reality outside the realm of the sacred in sharp contrast to its compelling and powerful identity.

 In the Old Testament narratives the word profane shares some similarities with the Latin etymology.
 Its most frequent use is in the verbs to defile and to pollute.
 It is also used to imply the opposite of holy, as ritually unclean or impure.
 However, the profane is generally translated into common, especially in connection to being apart from the holy.
 To profane something holy is to make it common, ordinary, in stark opposition to the uniqueness of the holy.
 As the following examples show:

 Ez.
 42:20 It had a wall around it, five hundred cubits long and five hundred cubits broad, to make a separation between the holy and the common.